pawelekg95/pygrm/docs/index.md

-Start docker container upon image name :param image_name: :return:
+Starts docker container.
+Container is set to be launched on boot and is started immediately.

+:param image_name: Image name on which container has to be created. :return:
+Error code, stdout and stderr strings

 ` def start_github_service(self, runner_name: str = '', service_dir: str =
 '/home/github-runner') ‑>